timbeechey/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Timothy Beechey is currently a postdoctoral associate in the Department of Speech-Language-Hearing Sciences at the University of Minnesota, Twin Cities.
-The main theme of his research is the effect of hearing impairment on speech perception, particularly
+I am currently a postdoctoral associate in the Department of Speech-Language-Hearing Sciences at the University of Minnesota, Twin Cities.
+The main theme of my research is the effect of hearing impairment on speech perception and how this may interact with aging.
+I am particularly interested in questions around perception of conversational speech in adverse conditions, and the strategies people employ to overcome pereptual difficulties.
+My research draws on post-cognitivist theories of cognition, ecological theories of perception, and system dynamics.